 The Department provides high quality teaching and outreach programs.
 Undergraduate degrees are offered in Economics and in Agricultural Business.
 DAEE courses also play substantial service roles for other programs in the University.
 The Department offers a very rigorous, highly respected Master's degree in Applied Economics.
 DAEE teaching is innovative and consistently of very high quality.
-Examples of such innovations include the "Conception to Consumption," course, which in 2007 traveled to Europe to study Montana's global beef industry.
+Examples of such innovations include Follow the Grain (provides an integrated view of the science, technology, production practices, product handling, product marketing, and end uses for wheat and barley, the two most important crops grown in Montana), with trips to Taiwan in 2006, China in 2008 and Chile in 2010; Conception to Consumption (similar to Follow the Grain, but with emphasis on Montana cattle and beef), with a trip to Europe in 2007; and Follow the Democracy (teaches the relationships between Property Rights, Economic Performance, and the Origins of Democracy), with a trip to Greece in 2009.
 The DAEE is committed to providing unbiased, research-based outreach education.
 DAEE faculty members respond to numerous information and analytical requests from State Legislators, U.S. Congressmen, Senators, and their staffs.
 A large DAEE outreach program is collaborative with the Montana Tribal Colleges to support research and education of American Indians in Montana.
 The DAEE's typical yearly outreach efforts include more than 150 separate presentations delivered to participants in Montana, and more than 30 to participants outside of Montana.
-Nine DAEE faculty members have won national awards for outstanding Extension and outreach programs and/or careers.
+Nine DAEE faculty members have won national awards for outstanding Extension and outreach programs and/or careers